Why physical activity is important for children with disability

 If your child is interested in doing physical activities with other children with disability, you could look at disability-specific sports and activities.

-- Adaptive bike riding – this might involve hand bikes, arm pedal exercisers or special bikes for frame running.
+- Adaptive bike riding – this might involve arm pedal exercisers, hand bikes or bikes for frame running.

 - Swimming programs or other water activities specifically for children with disability – swimming and water sports can be good for children with physical disability who need full body support or who want to work on building muscle strength in a non-weight bearing way.

-- Deaf sports – these include athletics, swimming, table tennis, ten pin bowling and more.
+- Wheelchair sports – these include AFL, basketball, hockey, lawn bowls, rugby, soccer, table tennis, tennis and more.

 Physical activity resources for children with disability